-With a rich history stretching back centuries, Morocco is littered with examples of its past.
-If you're looking for things to do in Morocco that give you a taste of its culture, look out for the Royal Saadian Tombs.
-Dating back as far as the 16th Century, you'll explore a sprawling network of opulent structures, in lavish and elegant mausoleums.
-Using gold and marble imported from Italy, alongside ornate carvings and outstanding tilework, the Royal Saadian Tombs are a jaw-dropping attraction.
+With a rich history stretching back centuries, this beautiful country is bursting with examples of its past.
+If you're looking for things to do in Morocco that give you a taste of its culture, look out for the Royal Saadian Tombs in Marrakech.
+There, you'll explore a sprawling network of opulent mausoleums dating back as far as the 16th century.
+Using gold and marble imported from Italy, alongside ornate carvings and outstanding tilework, this necropolis is possibly the most jaw-dropping attraction in Marrakech.

-While they might not be as eye-catching, the ruins of El Badi Palace are just as fascinating.
+And, while they might not be as eye-catching, the ruins of the city’s El Badi Palace are just as fascinating.
 Explore vast courtyards, sunken gardens, and even take a peek into the dungeons.
-The ruins also host the Festival of Popular Heart which, if you're looking for Morocco things to do, takes place in July.
+The palace ruins also host the Festival of Popular Arts which, if you're looking for things to do in Morocco, takes place in June or July.